-As any gardener knows, the harvest is the best part of gardening.
-When it is time to reap what you’ve sown, a cute washable basket will do, but a harvest apron is even better.
+As any gardener knows, collecting the freshly-harvested produce is the best part of gardening.
+When it is time to reap what you’ve sown, a cute washable basket will hold all your fresh produce, but a harvest apron or gathering apron is even better.
 Plus, it doubles as a gardening apron to keep those knees clean when you’re working in the soil.

 *** My apologies for the grainy photos.
 I am due to make a new apron and will be sure to take new photos when I make it. ***